Junior Ortiz

-Adalberto "Junior" Ortiz Colón (born October 24, 1959), is a former Major League Baseball catcher.
+Adalberto "Junior" Ortiz Colón (born October 24, 1959) is a Puerto Rican former Major League Baseball catcher.
 He played all or part of thirteen seasons in the majors from 1982 to 1994.
 He was a member of the 1991 World Champion Minnesota Twins.

 Ortiz was a light-hitting catcher with a stutter.

 Ortiz was known for having a strong sense of humor.